Updated March 15, 2023

 - Data science comprises of multiple statistical solutions in solving a problem whereas visualization is a technique where data scientist use it to analyze the data and represent it the endpoint.

 - Data science is about algorithms to train the machine (Automation – No human power, the machine will simulate as the human in order to cut down many manual processes.
 It’s about observation and interpretation of the activity).
 Data visualization is about graphs, plotting, choosing the best model based on representation.

-Below are the lists of points, describe the comparison between Data Science vs Data Visualization
+Below are the lists of points, describe the comparison between Data Science and Data Visualization

 |Basis for comparison||Data science||Data visualization|

 |Concept||Insights about the data.
 Explanation of the data.
 Prediction, facts||Representation of the data(be it a source or the results)|

 |Application/Use Cases||Next world cup prediction, Automated cars||Key performance indicators,